sveltejs/eslint-plugin-svelte3/README.md

 # eslint-plugin-svelte3

-ESLint plugin for linting Svelte v3 components.
+An ESLint plugin for Svelte v3 components.

 ## Installation